matrix-org/synapse/docs/workers.md

 done
 ```

-This would create five generic workers with unique worker_name field,
+This would create five generic workers with a unique `worker_name` field
-listening on ports 8081-8085.
+in each file and listening on ports 8081-8085.

 For `/sync` and `/initialSync` requests it will be more efficient if all
 requests from a particular user are routed to a single instance.
 Extracting a